The House Intercom

 Well, I said the guides were fine but mostly I meant the bus driver.
 He was an unusually articulate fact-fountain about the Ketchikan area.
 He had been working in Alaska, not always in the same position or for the same company, for six years.
 He observed the weather was sunny but he mentioned that, in Ketchikan, it's usually not.
 Ketchikan gets thirteen to fourteen FEET of rain per year.
 In May 2025 alone, it got two feet of rain.
 The area doesn't get much snow.

 "So this is a good day for your too-er," he concluded.
 The first few times he said the word 'tour,' I had to figure out what he meant.
-I still have no idea what accent that is.
+I still have no idea what accent he had.

 The normal population of Ketchikan is 8,000.
 We had arrived on a day with five ships in port.
 The next day, there would be seven.
 Basically, cruise ships can triple the population because Ketchikan is so small without them.
 It's a good example of an Alaska town, though.
 It's isolated.
 It's near the water.
 It's got mountains.
 (Deer Mountain, right at the southern foot of the place, rises over three thousand feet.)
 It's got a cog railway going up one mountain, a tunnel near the town center (built by dynamiting beneath existing houses), a boat in the marina from “The Deadliest Catch” television show, a place called Danger Island, and impossible parking.